LeedsCodeDojo/Recursion/Recursion_CSharp.md

 Recursion is "The repeated application of a recursive procedure or definition".
 In simple, practical terms it's a function which calls itself:

-    let rec factorial n =
+    int factorial(int n) {
-      if n = 0 then 1
+        if( n == 0 )
+            return 1;
+        else
-      else n * factorial (n-1)
+            return n * factorial(n - 1);
+    }

 ## Structure of a Recursive Function

 Function definition:

-    let rec factorial n =

-All common languages support recursive function calls.
-In some, such as F#, you have to specify it explicitly.
+    int factorial(int n)

 Base Case:

-      if n = 0 then 1
+    if( n == 0 )
+        return 1;

 Also known as the Terminal Case.
 This is when the recursion stops.

 Recursive Case:

+    else
-      else n * factorial (n-1)
+        return n * factorial(n - 1);

 Where the recursion happens.
 The function should be called with parameter(s) which move it towards the Base Case.

 ## Examples in Other Languages

-### C# (using if)

-    static int factorial(int n) {
-        if( n == 0 )
-            return 1;
-        else
-            return n * factorial(n - 1);
-    }

 ### C# (using conditional operator)